jig/docker-golang-run-raspi/readme.md

 ===================

 Go language container (golang) that can run "go service scripts" in a Raspberry Pi computer.
-Note: it is based on resin/rpi-raspbian (the /etc/service file is missing and golang network tests would fail if a service file woudln't been added.
-This Dockerfile adds /etc/services from Raspbian)
+Note: it is based on `resin/rpi-raspbian:jessie` (the `/etc/service` file is missing and golang network tests would fail if a service file woudln't been added.
+This Dockerfile adds `/etc/services` from Raspbian).

+Tested on Arch Linux ARM version June 2014, with Docker 1.0.0, on a Raspberry Pi model B.

-Softare versions:
+Software versions:

 - Go 1.3